Missouri Sales and Use Tax

-What is the sales tax in Missouri?
+What is the Missouri sales tax?

-What is the use tax in Missouri?
+What is the Missouri use tax?

 The Missouri state use tax rate is not the same as the state, county, city and special district sales tax rates.